Weyl modules for Lie superalgebras: Introduction

 Replacing the target Lie algebra $\g$ by a Lie \emph{super}algebra, we obtain the class of map superalgebras.
 The study of these algebras is still in its infancy.
 In the loop case, where $X$ is a torus, and when $\g$ is a basic Lie superalgebra, the finite-dimensional modules were classified in \cite{RZ04,Rao13}.
 In the more general setting where the coordinate ring of $X$ is finitely generated, $\g$ is a basic Lie superalgebra, and where we also consider maps equivariant with respect to a finite abelian group acting freely on the rational points of $X$, the irreducible finite-dimensional modules were classified in \cite{Sav14}.
 However, Weyl modules have not been defined in the super setting, except for a quantum analogue in the loop case for $\g = \fsl(m,n)$ considered in \cite{Zha14}.

 In the current paper, we initiate the study of Weyl modules for Lie superalgebras.
-In particular, we define global and local Weyl modules for Lie superalgebras of the form $\g \otimes_\C A$, where $A$ is an associative commutative unital $\C$-algebra and $\g$ is a basic Lie superalgebra or $\fsl(n,n)$, $n \ge 2$.
-After defining global Weyl modules in the super setting (Definition~\ref{def:global-Weyl}), we give a presentation in terms of generators and relations (Proposition~\ref{prop:gen-rel-global}) and prove that these modules are universal highest weight objects in a certain category (Proposition~\ref{prop:global-Weyl-universal}).
-We then define local Weyl modules (Definition~\ref{def:local-Weyl}), prove that they are finite-dimensional (Theorem~\ref{thm:fin-dim-loc-weyl}), and that they also satisfy a certain univeral property with respect to so-called highest \emph{map-weight} modules (Proposition~\ref{prop:local-Weyl-universal}).
+In particular, we consider Lie superalgebras of the form $\g \otimes_\C A$, where $A$ is an associative commutative unital $\C$-algebra and $\g$ is a basic Lie superalgebra or $\fsl(n,n)$, $n \ge 2$.
+We focus on this class of Lie superalgebras $\g$ since they are contragredient and always possess simple root systems satisfying a certain technical condition (see Proposition~\ref{prop:nice-system-exists}).

+We begin by defining global Weyl modules for the Lie superalgebras $\g \otimes_\C A$ (Definition~\ref{def:global-Weyl}).
+After giving a presentation for these modules in terms of generators and relations (Proposition~\ref{prop:gen-rel-global}), we prove that they are universal highest weight objects in a certain category (Proposition~\ref{prop:global-Weyl-universal}).
+We then define local Weyl modules (Definition~\ref{def:local-Weyl}).

+Next, we focus on the case where $A$ is finitely generated and the simple root system used in the definition of the Weyl module satisfies the technical condition mentioned above (condition~\eqref{eq:system-key-propery}).
+Under these additional assumptions, we prove that the local Weyl modules are finite-dimensional (Theorem~\ref{thm:fin-dim-loc-weyl}), and that they also satisfy a certain univeral property with respect to so-called highest \emph{map-weight} modules (Proposition~\ref{prop:local-Weyl-universal}).
 Finally, we show that the local Weyl modules satisfy a nice tensor product property (Theorem~\ref{thm:tensor-property}).